mikelma/craftium/craftium-readme.md

 ## Acknowledgements 🤗

-We thank the Luanti and Farama developers and community for maintaining such an excellent open-source project.
-We also thank [minerl](minerl.readthedocs.io/), and projects integrating Luanti with RL ([here](https://github.com/EleutherAI/minetest) and [here](https://github.com/Astera-org/minetest)) for serving as inspiration for this project.
+We thank the Luanti and Farama developers (and respective communities!) for their ongoing efforts to maintain and continuously improve these projects.

+We also thank [minerl](minerl.readthedocs.io/), [MineDojo](https://minedojo.org/), and projects integrating Luanti and RL ([here](https://github.com/EleutherAI/minetest) and [here](https://github.com/Astera-org/minetest)) for serving as inspiration for this project.

-We are especially grateful to:
-- [@vadel](https://github.com/vadel) for helping with obscure bugs 🐛.
-- [@abarrainkua](https://github.com/abarrainkua) for reading preliminary versions of the paper.
-- _Pascu_ for the technical support in HPC.
+Finally, we are especially grateful (☺️) to [@vadel](https://github.com/vadel) and [@abarrainkua](https://github.com/abarrainkua) for reading preliminary versions of the paper, and to _Pascu_ for the technical support.